VoLKyyyOG/Assorted-Issues-Guide/README.md

-# General Tech Tutorials
+# General Assorted Industry Tutorials
-Assorted tutorials for working with annoying `python3` packages in both Windows 10 and WSL2 (Ubuntu 20.04).
+- My assorted industry tutorials for working with annoying `python3` packages in Windows 10 or WSL2 (Ubuntu 20.04) environments.
+- Also has some "life saving" concepts when dealing with niche problems or libraries
+- Check the `Scripts` folder for some other stuff.

 # Table of contents
 1. [PyODBC/SQLAlchemy for WSL](#pyodbc)